+More and more experts are seeing a lot of overlap between the conditions.
+In fact, about 9.2 million people in the United States struggle with mental health and addiction, according to the Substance Abuse and Mental Health Services Administration.
 Unfortunately, despite the growing prevalence of these co-occurring disorders (also known as dual diagnosis or co-morbid disorder), few people seek treatment for both the addiction and the mental illness.
-A slippery slope, indeed, as a healthy mental state is imperative for battling addiction.
+In fact, only about 10 percent of people who struggle with dual diagnosis get treatment for both issues.
+This condition is a slippery slope, as a healthy mental state is imperative for battling addiction.

 Warning Signs of Co-Occurring Disorders

 Spotting the signs of a dual diagnosis can be tricky – since they’ll vary depending on your addiction and your mental illness.
 For example, the signs of depression and alcoholism will differ from, say, cocaine addiction and anxiety disorder.

 In general, however, co-occurring disorders make it difficult to function on a daily basis and can lead to the following:

 - Financial issues

 - Extreme mood swings or an inability to control their emotions

 In addition, according to NAMI, you may see that the person is engaging in risky behaviors, or feeling like they need the drug to handle their daily life.

 Why is There a Connection Between Mental Illness and Addiction?